smorineau/kata-sql/hr_queries/README.md

 ### Step 1

 Write a function that returns the first and last name of an employee given his id.
-If the id matches more than one name or if it doesn't match any the function should raise an error. ( whose current job title is "President" )
+If the id matches more than one name or if it doesn't match any the function should raise an error.

-*Use case* : retourner une et une seule ligne depuis un query.

-**implicit cursor**
-**select ... into**

 ### Step 2